MattWoelk/DirectedDiffusion/README.txt

 Lists:
-- interests              ( with sender node, type, id, and ifsent          ) broadcast
+- interests               broadcast (datum is null)
-- exploratory data       ( with sender node, type, id,     ifsent, and data) broadcast
+- exploratory data        broadcast
-- reinforcements         ( with sender node, type, id, and ifsent          ) monocast
+- reinforcements          monocast  (datum is null)
-- unsent reinforced data ( with sender node, type, id,             and data) monocast
+- unsent reinforced data  monocast
   - sent to the corresponding reinforcement id
 - reinforced data requests(Packet)
+- Interests send as the sink
+  - so we can refer back and see which was sent by the current node.
+- Interests to respond to as the source
+  - interests to be responded to as reinforced data

 Take in packet.
 Parse it.
 It is either an interest, exp data, or reinforcement